 Due to geological availability, emerging technologies and industry innovation, copper will continue to contribute to society’s sustainable development goals.
 As global copper use continues to rise, meeting this demand will require additional copper mining and recycling sources.

 The future availability of minerals is based on the concept of reserves and resources.
 Reserves are deposits that have been discovered, evaluated and assessed to be profitable.
 Resources are far larger and include reserves, discovered and potentially profitable deposits and undiscovered deposits predicted based on preliminary geological surveys.
 Copper is naturally present in the Earth’s crust.

-During the last decade, about 35 percent of annual copper use came from recycled sources.
+During the last decade, more than 30 percent of annual copper use came from recycled sources.
 Future innovative policies and technologies should continue to contribute to resource efficiency in mining “primary” copper and recycling “secondary” copper.

 More detailed information, resources and materials are available on copper recycling, ICA briefing note on copper’s long-term availability and copper stocks and flows.